iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 2 reviews"/>
 </p>

+> App is not "CHECKING " on a daily basis.
+Last time checked shows December 13??<br> :date: __2021-01-18 18:15:29__

+> I THINK this works but I've never been notified of an exposure.
+I see notifications of contact trace downloads but the app constantly says it's never checked for exposure so I can't be sure it's doing any good.<br> :date: __2021-01-15 23:54:09__

 > Doesn't seem to work.
 My wife and I both have this installed.
 She tested positive, I went through the process of telling the app she was positive.
 And I never received a notification that I had been exposed.
 I noticed that her bluetooth was off.
 I turned it back on, waited a couple of days and tried the notification process again and verified that her bluetooth was still on.
 I still didn't get an exposure notification.
 I've been a big advocate for this technology...
 Why isn't it working?<br> :date: __2020-12-18 13:58:55__